omertuc/assisted-swarm-old/README.md

 Option (2) is what this repo is.

 # Out-of-scope / TODO
-- BMAC testing - there's no bare metal emulation here
+- BMAC testing - there's no bare metal (OOBM, IPMI, RedFish, etc) emulation here
-- Image service load testing - at no point during the swarm
+- Image service load testing - at no point while running the swarm do we download the actual ISO images - we simply download the ignition file from the service API endpoint and copy the commands from the systemd unit.

 # Technical
 This repo allows you to build & run a customized no-op version of: